 Last edited: April 2019

 Zambia has a high potential for solar power and the sector is growing.
 Right now, Zambia mainly depends on hydropower, due to the large dams generating electricity in the country.
 Droughts made this electricity source less dependable and combined with the increase in electricity demand a new renewable source is desirable.
-The growth in solar power is therefore of great value.
+The growth in solar power is therefore of great value and goes beyond just the energy sector.
+Access to electricity improves other sectors as well, such as the educational sector, public health sector, water sector and the food sector.
+Furthermore, it benefits women empowerment and it helps to adapt to climate change and mitigation.
 Several communities, entrepreneurs, the government and NGOs work together to increase the share of solar power in the country.

 The Zambian solar sector consists of several segments.
 Most installations generate power with the use of solar photovoltaics (PV).
 Examples of the usage of these systems is mainly related to electronic devices and lighting in businesses, houses and communities.
 Another applications is solar water pumping, heating and cleaning of water.
 This is especially valuable for the agricultural sector.